Scheduling State

 Sum of the output of sizeof() for the dask keys held in RAM.
 Note that this may be inaccurate, which may cause inaccurate unmanaged memory (see below).

-- managed_spilled
+- spilled

 - process